kbjorner/synthesis/README.md

     - *pima_global_recall_bootsrap.csv*:
     - *pima_global_recall_quantiles.csv*:
     - *pima_indians_diabetes.csv*: Contains the Pima dataset
-    - *pima_runtime.csv*: Contains the data corresponding to runtime experiments in the Pima benchmark. --> ToDo: mix this runtimebootstrap.
+    - *pima_runtime.csv*: Contains the data corresponding to runtime experiments in the Pima benchmark.
 - **images/**: Graphs generated go to this folder.
 - **models/**: Contains the trained Neural Networks used as opaque models in our evaluation as Keras ready-to-load models.
 - **smtfiles/**: Contains the relevant SMT-LIBv2 files. --> To Do: pass them to smt extension